puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-1-0/01-configure-cd4pe/assignment.md

 slug: configure-cd4pe
 id: 5o3kmcd5aj3c
 type: challenge
-title: Configure CD4PE
+title: Configure Continuous Delivery for Puppet Enterprise
 teaser: Set up all the necessary integrations on a brand new CD4PE instance to prepare it for the configuration of your pipelines.
 notes:
 - type: text
   contents: |-
-    In this lab you will configure the CD4PE integrations required to start to build your pipelines.
+    In this lab, you will configure the Continuous Delivery for Puppet Enterprise integrations you need to build your pipelines.
 You will:

-     - Create a new user and a new Workspace.
+     - Create a user and a workspace.
      - Configure integration with Puppet Enterprise.
      - Configure integration with source control.
-     - Add a Job Hardware node.
+     - Add a job hardware node.

      Click **Start** when you're ready to begin.
 tabs: